Obituaries

 Minnie Brookman Wyant, 89, of Charlottesville, Virginia passed away Monday, December 3, 2007, at The Laurels of Charlottesville.
 She was born in Fluvanna County on April 23, 1918, the sixth of ten children of the late Millard M. and Leotie Brookman.
 She was preceded in death by her first husband, Borough Dennis; her son, James M. Dennis; her second husband, Willis Glass; and her third husband, Woodrow Wyant.
 She was also preceded in death by three brothers, Andrew Sr., Ammit and Benjamin "Bennie" Brookman; and three sisters, Irene B. Kirby Turner, Virgie B. Drumheller Snow and Annie B. Dunkum.
 She is survived by a brother, Lawrence Brookman of Bremo Bluff, Virginia; two sisters, Inez B. Halterman of Palmyra, Virginia and Mary B. Petty Winston of Bremo Bluff, Virginia; a granddaughter, Laura Jean Moss and her husband, Jerry, who have cared for her over the last six years, a grandson, James "Jimmy" Dennis, four great-grandchildren, Jerry Moss Jr., Jason Moss and his wife, Dana, Jessica and Kimberly Dennis; four greatgreat-grandchildren, Brittany Moss, Jamie Moss, Kaitlyn Moss, Gracee Moss; and numerous nieces, nephews, great- and great-great-nieces and nephews.
 A funeral service will be conducted at 2 p.m. on Friday, December 7, 2007, at Mt.
 Moriah United Methodist Church, with the Reverend William E. Olewiler officiating.
 Interment will follow at Mt.
 Moriah Cemetery.
 The family will receive friends from 7 until 8 p.m. on Thursday, December 6, 2007, at Teague Funeral Home.
 Friends may sign the guest register at teaguefuneralhome.com

-the Daily News Record, Harrisonburg, VA, Mon, Apr.
+The Daily News Record, Harrisonburg, VA, Mon, Apr.
 9, 2007

 VELMA VIRGINIA WYANT LAM